 6. Download and Read Books

-With the massive proliferation of free online courses (Udacity, for example), learning at home has become accessible and easy for anyone to do.
+With increased access to free and inexpensive online courses (Udemy, for example), learning at home has become accessible and easy for anyone to do.
 Switch-accessible mobile devices allow people with limited mobility to learn new skills from home or anywhere they please.

 Social media is becoming the preferred method to stay in touch with family and friends and participate in communities of like-minded individuals.
 Switch-enabled mobile devices now bring those with limited mobility into these new communities and allow another mode of communication with family and peers on the go.
 David took his very first selfie with an iPhone and a Tecla Shield!